Is AARP’s Roadside Assistance Program Good?

 How Much Does AARP’s Roadside Assistance Plan Cost?

 AARP’s roadside assistance plans are relatively affordable given the extensive benefits that they offer.
 The road n’ tow plan starts at $64 per year and the premier plan starts at $84 per year.
-The prices may vary depending on the number of drivers you decide to include on your plan.
+The prices may vary depending on the number of drivers you decide to include in your plan.
 In addition to covering a number of helpful roadside assistance services, AARP’s plans give you discounts on a number of essential services you might use while traveling, which can help you save money in the long run.

-Another advantage that AARP has over its competitors is that they are generally much less restrictive.
+Another advantage that AARP roadside assistance has over its competitors is that they are generally much less restrictive.
 While other roadside assistance programs have strict limitations on when roadside assistance is applicable, AARP does not.
 The limitations they do have on towing distances and locksmith reimbursement are clearly outlined, so there’s no confusion or surprises on your bill.
 While AARP’s roadside assistance plans aren’t necessarily the cheapest on the market, they provide excellent value for your money.

-How Does AARP Compare to Other Roadside Assistance Programs?
+How Does AARP Roadside Assistance Compare to Other Programs?

 |Winching and Extraction||Included||Free if possible from road||1 hour included||100 feet||Free if possible from road||Free if possible from road|